pumbers/gamemanglement/content/campaigns/ten_thousand_worlds/technadept.md

 {{% figure src="../female_technadept.jpg" caption="Character design by Pascal de Jong" link="https://www.artstation.com/pascalsart" %}}

-> We are dreamers, shapers, singers, and makers.
-We study the mysteries of laser and circuit, crystal and scanner, holographic demons and invocation of equations.
-These are the tools we employ, and we know many things.
-The true secrets, the important things.
-Fourteen words to make someone fall in love with you forever.
-Seven words to make them go without pain.
-How to say good-bye to a friend who is dying.
-How to be poor.
-How to be rich.
-How to rediscover dreams when the world has stolen them. - Elric, Babylon 5, The Geometry of Shadows

 ## Cypher System

 ### Character Type

 The *Cypher System* **Adept** character type can be used unchanged from the core rulebook, with the caveat that innate abilities attributed to "magic" must have some form of advanced technology behind them.
 For example, **Hedge Magic** can be attributed to any number of minor, low-power implants which create holograms or use magnetic force to levitate objects. **Onslaught** is almost certainly a weapon implant of some sort and **Scan** refers to a number of enhanced sensory implants linked to an AI analysis unit connected to the central nervous system.

 When a Player chooses an ability for their character, the GM should have them specify *how* the effects are created and roughly what form of technology is involved.
+This can be highly advanced human tech or even some form of alien tech from Precursor times or previous Cycles.

 Stat pools and starting attributes are as described in the *Cypher System Core Rulebook*.

 ### Character Descriptor

-Any Character Descriptor for Cypher System can be applied to Technadepts in the 10K.
+Any Character Descriptor for *Cypher System* can be applied to Technadepts in the 10K.

 ### Character Focus